igou-io/igou-ansible/roles/raid/README.md

 # RAID Role

 This Ansible role is designed to configure RAID arrays on Linux systems.
-It supports creating RAID arrays of levels 1, 6, or 10, and adding the array to the `/etc/fstab` file with specified mount options.
+It supports creating RAID arrays of levels 1, 6, or 10.
+It can conditionally wipe filesystems, metadata, and preexisting partitions based on the `wipe` variable.

 ## Requirements